nhoudelot/demosdebs/linux/musicdisk/modsvolume2-by-resistancedesire/debian/modsvolume2-by-resistancedesire.6.md

 modsvolume2-by-resistancedesire [*options*]

 # DESCRIPTION
-MoDS Volume 2 is a demo released by Resistance & Desire in october 2018.
+MoDS Volume 2 is a music disk released by Resistance & Desire in october 2018.
 2nd wild demo at Deadline (Berlin) 2018

 # OPTIONS